11

 4

 • I agree that they would have suggested that if that would be reasonable to the company - somehow I'm hoping that they haven't taken that into consideration though (my last straw sort of speaking).
-Nov 19, 2020 at 14:16
+Commented Nov 19, 2020 at 14:16

 • Thanks, I'll hope for the unlikely and contact them on Monday morning - will write an update on how it turned out.
-Nov 19, 2020 at 18:22
+Commented Nov 19, 2020 at 18:22

 • @JoeStrazzere sometimes someone may be impressed by the audacity.
 It's a trait I admire, and have given people chances because of it.
-Nov 19, 2020 at 19:26
+Commented Nov 19, 2020 at 19:26

 • 1

 @JoeStrazzere Well, my reasoning is that on paper, I look terrible, and yet people took chances on me, I feel inclined to do the same thing.
 Perhaps not wise, but I can't be a cynic 100% of the time.
-I'll have to settle for the 99.9% I'm known for ;) Nov 19, 2020 at 19:32
+I'll have to settle for the 99.9% I'm known for ;) Commented Nov 19, 2020 at 19:32

 You must log in to answer this question.